EvolEcolGroup/tidypopgen/README.md

 ## Installation

-You can install the latest version of `tidypopgen` directly from r-universe (reccomended):
+You can install the latest version of `tidypopgen` directly from r-universe (recommended):
 ``` r
 install.packages('tidypopgen', repos = "https://evolecolgroup.r-universe.dev")
 ```